DLFMetadataAssessment/WebsiteDocumentation/entries/contributing-to-site.md

 3. Ensure your local repository is in sync with your fork by:

-	- Opening a command line terminal/prompt.
+	- Opening a command line interface tool.

 	- Navigating into the folder on your computer containing your local repository